Digital History

 • If creating a website or web application, follow safety protocols for your language or framework.

 • Don’t collect personal data from your users unless you absolutely need it, and be extra careful with it all.
+Be aware of regulation concerning your collection and retention of data.
 Read about the European General Data Protection Regulation (GDPR).

 Resources